edgarroman/docker-setup-node-container/README.md

 # Workflow Guide

-We'll explore four workflows of developing, running, and testing your code:
+We'll explore workflows of developing and testing your code:

 1. Local development without containers
 1. Local development with containers
-1. Local testing in a container
-1. Production build
+1. Production Build and Local Testing with containers

 This section describes how to use the workflows, but does not get into the details of the container setup.
-We'll explain the container setup in a later section.
+We'll explain the container setup later.

 ## Local development without containers